-While the egg donation process is regarded quite safe with no long-term side effects, it does have some short-time effects you should be aware of.
+While the egg donation process is regarded as quite safe with no long-term side effects, it does have some short-time effects, you should be aware of.
 What are some of the possible side effects of egg donation?

 - Antibiotics: You’ll also be given antibiotics to stop any bacterial infections from occurring.
 Some of these antibiotics can cause an allergic reaction.
 If you believe you’re having an allergic reaction to an antibiotic, let the doctor know right away.